 Otago Regional Council: No sustainability-related consultations at present.

 Sustainable Dunedin City Society aims to facilitate a positive, secure and sustainable future for Dunedin City and is made up of people who are interested in the issues of climate change, declining energy security and sustainability.
 The Society is not affiliated to any political party.
-As well as production of this newsletter, current activities of the the Society include organising the Big Green Challenge and hosting Green Drinks in the city centre and Port Chalmers.
 For more information or to join the Society go to http://www.sustainabledunedincity.org.nz/

 Sustainable Dunedin City Inc http://www.sustainabledunedincity.org.nz/

 Please send all requests to go onto the mailing list or to be removed from it to email@example.com